 3. CHOOSE Function

-Let’s say you want to get a custom month name or may be a name in different language instead of a number or a normal name.
+Let’s say you want to get a custom month name or maybe a name in a different language instead of a number or a normal name.
 In that situation, CHOOSE function can help you.
-You need to specify a custom name for all the 12 months in the function and need to use the month function to get month number from the date.
+You need to specify a custom name for all the 12 months in the function and need to use the month function to get the month number from the date.

 Related: Formula Bar